dockstore/dockstore-documentation/docs/advanced-topics/sharing-workflows.md

 ## Sharing Workflows

 If you are viewing a hosted workflow on the My Workflows page, there is a Permissions tab.
-If you are also logged in with Google account that is registered with FireCloud, the UI will show you who the workflow is currently shared with.
+If you are also logged in with Google account that is registered with Terra, the UI will show you who the workflow is currently shared with.
 Type in the email that you wish to share the workflow at the permission you want and press return.